 In September 2002, Mr. Masur became Music Director of the Orchestre National de France in Paris.
-Effective with the beginning of the 2008/2009 season he will assume the title of Honorary Music Director for Life of the Orchestre National de France ensuring his close and active involvement with this Orchestra for many more years to come.
+Effective with the beginning of the 2008/2009 season he assumed the title of Honorary Music Director for Life of the Orchestre National de France ensuring his close and active involvement with this Orchestra until his death.

 From 1970 until 1996, Maestro Masur served as Gewandhaus Kapellmeister of the Leipzig Gewandhaus Orchestra, a position of profound historic importance.
 Upon his retirement from that post in 1996, the Gewandhaus named him its first-ever Conductor Laureate.
 Mr. Masur is a guest conductor with the world's leading orchestras and holds the lifetime title of Honorary Guest Conductor of the Israel Philharmonic Orchestra.